 Employment settings: state VR agencies; community-based rehabilitation programs; private rehabilitation companies; insurance companies; public schools; hospitals; colleges; independent living centers; employee assistance programs (EAP); job training centers

-Licensure eligibility: License for Professional Counselors (LPC) and Certified Rehabilitation Counselor (CRC)
+Licensure eligibility: License for Professional Counselors (LPC) and Certified Rehabilitation Counselor (CRC) requirements vary by state

 CRC passing rates: 90% (National rate: 71%)